csparker247/ffdropenc/README.md

 **Known Issues/Special Notes**

 * Doesn't work with files without extensions (which you can sometimes run into on OSX).
 Make sure your exported files include one of the approved extensions in the database files.
 * Some presets use H.264 video profiles that are unsupported by older versions of Quicktime player.
 This will usually appear as grey or "corrupted" output during playback.
 Test your file in VLC to ensure proper encoding.
+* The ProRes422 codec doesn't like input files without audio tracks.
+We're currently seeking a workaround.

 **Instructions**